 Registered Associate MFT 158365 / working under supervision

-I am a 1.5-generation bilingual Korean-speaking associate marriage and family therapist 158365, practicing under the supervision of Judy Huang, LMFT #114481.
-I approach therapy with empathy, cultural awareness, and a deep commitment to creating a safe, supportive space where individuals, couples, and families feel truly seen, heard, and valued.
-Currently, based in Pasadena and Koreatown, I offer both in-person sessions and virtual sessions across California in both fluent English and Korean.
+I am a bilingual Korean-speaking Associate Marriage and Family Therapist (#158365), practicing under the supervision of Judy Huang (LMFT #114481).
+I am certified in Brainspotting, Level 2 Restoration Therapy, and Prepare Enrich.
+I am also trained in Gottman Method Couples Therapy Levels 1 and 2.
+I approach therapy with empathy, cultural awareness, and a deep commitment to creating a safe, supportive space where you can feel truly seen, heard, and valued.
+I am based in Pasadena and Koreatown, and offer both in-person and virtual sessions throughout California in fluent English and Korean.

-I work with those of you experiencing depression, anxiety, imposter syndrome, burnout, codependency, or spiritual disillusionment.
-You may also be someone who is simply seeking greater meaning, purpose, and authentic connection in life.
-Whatever is the reason that is bringing you into therapy, we will explore what is holding you back, uncover insight into patterns, and cultivate resilience, self-compassion, and healthier relationships with yourself and others.
+I work with those of you experiencing depression, anxiety, imposter syndrome, burnout, codependency, or spiritual disillusionment, as well as those seeking greater meaning and connection.
+In our work together, we will explore what may be holding you back, uncover patterns, and cultivate resilience, self-compassion, and healthier relationships with yourself and others.

-I also have a special interest in working with adult children navigating complex relationships with immigrant parents.
-Many of you carry generational trauma, face cultural or language barriers, or feel misunderstood and disconnected from your parents traumatized by their own histories.
+I have a special interest in supporting adult children navigating complex relationships with immigrant parents.
+Many of you carry generational trauma, face cultural or language barriers, or feel disconnected from parents who may be coping with their own histories.
 I help you set healthy boundaries and foster understanding and freedom within your family relationships.
+I also support older first-generation immigrant parents who want deeper connections with their adult children.
+Together, we will strengthen intimacy, trust, and mutual understanding, bridge generational gaps, and create more meaningful family connections.

-My lived experience spans diverse careers in healthcare, real estate, and faith-based work, alongside studies in science, business, and theology.
-I have navigated life as a daughter caring for aging parents, caregiver supporting loved ones with Alzheimer’s and Parkinson’s, mother of young adults in their twenties, and a wife in a busy and demanding profession.
-Having immigrated as a teen and growing up as the daughter of hardworking immigrant parents, I intimately understand the joys, challenges, and complexities of immigrant family life.
-These experiences fuel my dedication to guiding others in cultivating clarity, balance, and meaningful connections with themselves and the people they love.
+My lived experience spans careers in healthcare, real estate, and faith-based work.
+I have navigated life as a daughter caring for aging parents, a mother of two adult children, and a wife to a partner with a busy and demanding work schedule, giving me firsthand understanding of the challenges of juggling multiple roles.
+Having immigrated as a teen and grown up as the child of hardworking immigrant parents, I have a deep appreciation for the joys, struggles, and complexities of immigrant family life.

-I believe that holding space for healing is part of my divine calling.
-Life’s challenges often contain the seeds of growth, and I help you face old patterns that no longer serve you, allowing your brightest selves to emerge.
-Within a secure and compassionate therapeutic relationship, I offer a space where you can experience nurturing love, confront what holds you back, and learn to extend that same care to yourself.
-It is an honor to walk alongside you as you step into a whole, healed, and empowered version of yourself.
+Holding space for healing is part of my calling.
+Life’s challenges often contain the seeds of growth, and I will walk alongside you as you face old patterns that no longer serve you, allowing your brightest self to emerge.
+Within a safe and compassionate therapeutic relationship, you can experience nurturing care, confront what holds you back, and learn to extend that same compassion to yourself.
+It is an honor to walk with you as you step into a whole, healed, and empowered version of yourself.

 02/03